JoseUrbano21/mvp-tournament-android/README.md

 <br>

 Backend:
-🚧 En construcción 🚧
+🚧 Under construction 🚧
 <br>

 ![Retrofit](https://img.shields.io/badge/Retrofit-3DDC84?logo=android&logoColor=white&style=for-the-badge)
 ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-6DB33F?logo=springboot&logoColor=white&style=for-the-badge)

-### **Siguientes pasos** :paw_prints:
+### **Next steps** :paw_prints:

 ***

-Aunque la app aún está en desarrollo, echa un vistazo a la checklist para saber cuáles serán los próximos pasos:
+Although the app is in development, take a look at the checklist to know which are the next steps:

-##### _Frontend: funcionalidades visibles_
+##### _Frontend: visible functionalities_
-- [ ] Validación en login y pantalla de nuevo registro de usuario
+- [ ] Login validation and Register new user screen
-- [ ] Pantalla de información de la primera temporada del torneo
+- [ ] First season information screen
-- [ ] Pantalla de usuario con sus datos personales y acceso a encuestas sobre el torneo
+- [ ] User screen with user personal data and access to tournament polls

-##### _Backend: API y persistencia_
+##### _Backend: API and persistence_
-🚧 En construcción 🚧
+🚧 Under construction 🚧

-### **Inspiración y Motivación** :sparkles:
+### **Inspiration and Motivation** :sparkles:

 ***

-Como persona altamente creativa, encuentro en el entretenimiento mi mayor medio de expresión individual y artística, y en la competición un escenario para mostrar mis habilidades.
+As a highly creative person, I find in entertainment my main way of expression, individual and artistically, and in competition a stage for showing my abilities.
-Es por ello que este proyecto me permite mezclar la lógica del desarrollo de software con la emoción de los torneos competitivos, con el objetivo de que el usuario no solo vea datos, sino que viva la experiencia de un reality competitivo.
+That is why this project allows me to combine the logic in the software development with the emotion of the competitive tournaments, with the goal that users not only see the data, but also live the full experience of a competitive reality show.